rahuls98/CMRWorkshop/README.md

 # CMRWorkshop
-Contains the material for the 2 day workshop.
+Contains the material planned for the 2 day workshop.